If you have ever cut a cake or a pizza into slices, you have already dealt with fractions.

 Proper and Improper Fractions

 A proper fraction is a fraction where the numerator is less than the denominator.
-In contrast, an improper fraction is a fraction where the numerator is greater than or equal to the denominator.
+An improper fraction is a fraction where the numerator is greater than or equal to the denominator.

 Common Denominator